RahnevLab/Lab-info/IRB.md

 1. Go to [IRBWise](https://gtapps.gatech.edu/irb/) and log in with your usual GT username and password.
 If you come to a page with a lot of text just and don’t see protocols just click the IRBWise logo in the top left part of the screen.

 2. Now you should be on a page with 2 tabs: alerts, my protocols and my account.
-Click on my protocols tab and choose the correct protocol you want to request an amendment for.
+Click on "my protocols" tab and choose the correct protocol you want to request an amendment for.
 Then in the top right corner there is a drop down menu Tasks, select Request an Amendment.

 3. Fill out the form and choose the option to send to PI (Doby) before submitting.

+# **IRB Forms:**
+All IRB related forms can be found [here](https://researchintegrity.gatech.edu/irb/submitting-protocol/forms).
+Forms you will find at on this site include a consent form template, CABI health screening forms for MRI/TMS studies and any forms necessary for COVID policy (check back frequently for updates).

 # **Example of some of the written sections of new protocol form:**